When most people think of skincare, they think of simply washing their face and applying a moisturiser.

 However, there’s a lot of work involved in taking care of your skin and making it look supple and radiant that goes much further than the basic products you put on your skin.

-In saying that, there are still a few key steps that everyone can incorporated into their skincare routine to help build the foundations of great skin.
+In saying that, there are still a few key steps that everyone can incorporate into their skincare routine to help build the foundations of great skin.

 After a long day at work, your skin will be feeling dull and dirty.
 To make sure you thoroughly clean out any pollutants on your skin, cleansing your skin properly is key.